 The fact that cocaine is highly addictive is well known.
 However, despite this knowledge, millions of people experiment with it or try cocaine for the first time each year.
-Data provided by the Substance Abuse and Mental Health Association (SAMHSA) in a 2019 report indicated as many as six million Americans used cocaine in the past year.
+Data provided by the Substance Abuse and Mental Health Association (SAMHSA), in a 2019 report, indicated that as many as six million Americans used cocaine in the past year.
 Data from the same report also showed cocaine was the second most common drug associated with drug-related death in 2018.

 Signs & Symptoms of Cocaine Addictions

 Cocaine addiction generally develops quickly.
 When someone uses cocaine, the effects are often felt in a matter of seconds.
-Injection and smoking produce effects within seconds whereas, gumming (rubbing on the gums and snorting can take between one and three minutes.
+Injection and smoking produce effects within seconds.
+Whereas, gumming (rubbing on the gums) and snorting can take between one and three minutes to take effect.
 Although the results have a quick onset, they fade quickly as well.
-When compared with other substances, the duration of cocaine’s effects is short.
+When compared with other substances, the duration of cocaine’s effects are shorter.
 In most cases, a “typical” high from cocaine use lasts between fifteen and thirty minutes.
 It is the short onset time that contributes to the high addiction potential of cocaine.